 Ignis Inerni is the Latin term for hellfire.

-John can identified the victim of a hellfire attack by tasting their ashes.
+John can identify the victim of a hellfire attack by tasting their ashes.

 Hellfire cannot be generated by mortal mages - only by an infernal being or an object made by demons.